 Once you have decided on the app’s data sources, the next item on your doctor on-demand app development agenda is a prototype.
 You need to develop the visuals of all screens in the app and verify its features with a clickthrough prototype.

-Please note that the driving force for the iterations should be the feedback from your medical staff and test users.
+Please note that the driving force for UI/UX iterations should be the feedback from your medical staff and test users.
+Make sure to bring in qualified personnel to verify online doctor consultation app development from the providers’ side.

 You will need a prototyping instrument at this stage.
 We prefer to use Invision, but you are free to choose from many other prototyping tools, for example: